jtv/libpqxx/UPGRADING.md

 now only checks whether they refer to (the same row/field in) the same underlying data object.
 It does not look at the data inside.

+These comparisons were meant to be helpful but they were never very well defined.
+And if you don't know exactly what you're getting, why would you want to invest the compute time?

 Row and field references
 ------------------------

-The `row` and `field` classes were cumbersome,inefficient, and hopelessly intertwined with iterators.
+The `row` and `field` classes were cumbersome, inefficient, and hopelessly intertwined with iterators.

 To avoid all that, use `row_ref` instead of `row` and `field_ref` instead of `field`.
 These assume that you keep the original `result` around, and in a stable location in memory.
+Unlike `row` and `field`, they do not keep the underlying data object alive through reference-counting.
+But neither do any of the standard C++ containers, so I hope you'll find this intuitive.
+It's certainly more efficient.

 _The indexing operations now return `row_ref` and `field_ref` instead of `row` and `field` respectively._  It probably won't affect your code, but you're